alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/secure_enclaves.md

 publish_date: 2023-04-06
 ---

+_Dance like no one is watching, encrypt like everyone is_

 ![image](https://user-images.githubusercontent.com/44316926/230310878-ba5f0c27-c307-4326-92ac-1e0f4ed6ae06.png)

 _Should you wish to stay updated on future posts, subscribe to receive carrier pigeons via my substack._